PassiveLemon/lemon-debian/README.md

 # lemon-debian
 Scripts to install my custom Debian systems. </br>

 Recently, I have been endulging in the greatness that is linux.
-I still use windows because I mostly play games but when I eventually switch to linux, i'll have everything ready in one package.
-It's also just fun to do because why not.
+I still use windows because I mostly play games but when I eventually switch to linux, I'll have everything ready in one package.
+Also will include headless server scripts for when I host servers (like Minecraft or Terraria) because I like to do that.
+It's also just fun mess around because why not.

  - VERY BIG WIP.
 Don't use if you aren't me unless you want to probably encounter bugs.
 It works for me, it might not for you. </br>
  - Only tested on Debian 11 minimal install